For more information, see Personalized Plates.

 Yes.
 You will need to complete Form TC-817, Application for Personalized Plates, being sure to indicate that you are requesting replacement plates, and be prepared to pay the $16 personalized plate replacement fee.

 You may then mail the application with a check for the replacement fee or take it in to your local DMV office.

 How long will it take to receive my personalized plates?

-You should expect to receive your personalized plates within four weeks of placing your order.
+You should expect to receive your personalized plates within eight weeks of placing your order.